Book a private course

 Effective Writing Skills for People with Dyslexia – Training Course Outline

 Dyslexia affects at least four to five percent of the British population, meaning that nearly three million of us are affected by it to varying degrees.
-Many are in full or part time work and need to read and write effectively to carry out their responsibilities.
-Things like taking phone messages, jotting down notes for colleagues or reading them, can take up inordinate amounts of time.
+Like everyone else, though, people with dyslexia need to write emails, reports and other work-related documents.
+Producing clear, concise, well-structured documents can seem difficult and take longer than it should.

-By the end of the day, you will have:
+By the end of the day, you will:

-- Discussed strategies to make it easier to read long or complex documents
+- Discuss strategies to make it easier to read long or complex documents

-- Considered some techniques for time management and personal organisation
+- Consider some techniques for time management and personal organisation

 “Giulia was brilliant, very calm and happy to help each time she was asked a question.”